-a) Pupils are enjoying learning; pupils are content and comfortable and open in their interactions with the teachers and staff b) Pupils are motivated and want to please teachers.
-Pupils are supported and engaged and stay on task.

-c) There are respectful interactions between the teachers and pupils, pupils and SNA's and between all members of staff.

-d) There is a lovely emphasis on creativity throughout the school, which is to be commended.

-e) The subject knowledge of teachers is also to be commended as is the planning, this is particularly evident with respect to writing and genres - recount etc.

-f) Planning of teachers links well to DEIS plans and Whole School Plans g) The range of teaching methodologies employed is admirable, including group work and pair work and teachers are well prepared h) The classrooms are organised with good displays i) There is also a high degree of pastoral care among all members of staff for the well-being of each pupil, encouraging learning and attendance, participation in school activities and excellent behaviour and conduct.
+- a) Pupils are enjoying learning; pupils are content and comfortable and open in their interactions with the teachers and staff - b) Pupils are motivated and want to please teachers.
+Pupils are supported and engaged and stay on task. - c) There are respectful interactions between the teachers and pupils, pupils and SNA's and between all members of staff. - d) There is a lovely emphasis on creativity throughout the school, which is to be commended. - e) The subject knowledge of teachers is also to be commended as is the planning, this is particularly evident with respect to writing and genres recount etc. - f) Planning of teachers links well to DEIS plans and Whole School Plans - g) The range of teaching methodologies employed is admirable, including active lessons (readily engaging the pupils), group work and pair work.
+It was not that the teachers are well prepared in each subject area. - h) The classrooms are organised with good displays - i) There is also a high degree of pastoral care among all members of staff for the well-being of each pupil, encouraging learning and attendance, participation in school activities and excellent behaviour and conduct.
 All relationships are respectful.
 This cannot be underestimated in a DEIS Band 1 urban primary school (where many pupils endure significant and daily challenges).
 It is a pertinent strength as we aspire to mould pupils that are empathetic, law-abiding and culturally aware as much as pupils that are literate and numerate.